Miffyli/ToriLLE/README.md

 ## Project structure
 - **`./torille/`**: Python codes for the learning environment (inc. Gym environment)
-- **`./toribash/`**: Files required for Toribash to make this learning environment work
+  - **`./torille/toribash`**: This will include stripped version of the game when installed from python package
-  - Note: This directory will also contain stripped version of Toribash when installed with `pip install torille`
+- **`./toribash-codes/`**: Files required for Toribash to make this learning environment work
 - **`./examples/`**: Python examples on how to use this library (inc. Gym environment example)
 - **`./docs/`**: Detailed documentation of the inner workings (Python code reference, details of protocol between Python and Toribash)